 Tell it to your McNugget Buddies that you’re gonna serve up with dipping sauce.

+This is McDonald’s, baby.
 Everyone here is made of food.
+The Fry Guys, Birdie,

 I think even Grimace bleeds some sort of grape drink

+There is no liberation.
 It’s eat or be eaten,

 if you think the Hamburgular is some sort of Robin Hood